 On Twitter, Robbins has over 3 million followers and maintains an active presence by sharing snippets of his seminars and speeches, motivational content, and links to his latest podcast episodes, videos, and blog posts.

-Cuban has close to 8 million Twitter followers and he keeps his community engaged by sharing business advice, his take on current events, inspiring quotes, and of course, about Shark Tank and Dallas Mavericks.
+Cuban has over 8.8 million Twitter followers and he keeps his community engaged by sharing business advice, his take on current events, inspiring quotes, and of course, about Shark Tank and Dallas Mavericks.

 Unless you’ve been living under a rock, you’d know who Bill Gates is.
 Gates co-founded Microsoft and held critical positions of chairman, CEO, and chief software architect at the company.
 Since stepping down from Microsoft in 2014, he’s largely focused on philanthropic activities at Bill & Melinda Gates Foundation, and The Giving Pledge, which he co-founded with Warren Buffet.

-Bill Gates has a massive Twitter following of 45 million followers.
+Bill Gates has a massive Twitter following of over 63 million followers.
 He shares industry insights, favorite books, and his latest philanthropic endeavors.

 Pat Flynn is a professional blogger and entrepreneur, known for the Smart Passive Income blog and podcast.